Registrar Home | Registrar Search:

 Units: 2-0-4 [P/D/F]

-Systematic review of basic principles concerned with the structure and transformations of organic molecules.
+Systematic review of fundamental concepts concerned with the structure and transformations of organic molecules.
 Problem-solving workshop format.
 The program is intended primarily for first-year graduate students with a strong interest in organic chemistry.
 Meets during the month of September.

 5.48[J] Protein Folding in Health and Disease